8 Safe and effective alternatives to migraine medication.

 Unfortunately, preventing migraines is not always easy.
 There is no "one size fits all" approach or single pill solution.
 In addition, what may work for one person may not work for someone else.

-As a chiropractor, I have found using a combination of proper diet, lifestyle changes, stress management, supplementation, and natural therapies together yields the best results for my patients.
+As a chiropractor, I have found using a combination of proper diet, lifestyle changes, stress management, supplementation, and chiropractic adjustments together yields the best results for my patients.
 If you have been struggling with migraines, fine tuning each of these strategies and developing an approach that meets your specific needs may be the way to a better life.

 For the purpose of this article, I am going to provide an overview of the supplements for the prevention of migraines and some possible strategies for their use.
 For additional information on supplements that can help reduce inflammation, please read The 7 Best Natural Anti-Inflammatory Supplements.